 Imagery is unconventional for construction proposals, but it helps clients digest all the information quickly.
 When there are images, you give the reader a visual relief and short breaks from the textual and numerical content.
 By putting all facts into infographics, graphs, and tables, it can be easy to read.

 Step 5: Describe the Cost

 Writing a construction proposal could be a tough challenge for being in the business.
 But even professionals who write business proposals for a living feel the same way.
 The why there a need to describe the billing statement to let your client know what comes across and what goes beyond the scope of work crucial for the project’s completion.

 How is a proposal different from a plan?

-A proposal and a plan are two different documents.
+A proposal and a plan are not the same but both of them are important business documents.
 The main difference between the two is that a plan is a written presentation that sets out goals and steps in achieving those goals while a proposal is a call to action that convinces its readers to do something on what is being proposed.

 What are the major parts of a bid proposal?

 - Project Details: The project details is consist of the project’s title, location, commencement date, end date, and budget costs.
 This is the basic information anyone should know about the project.
 By looking at the project details, stakeholders and team members can know what they are going up for.